nnikolash/go-sparse/README.md

 * Can retrieve data for specific period, or answer if requested period is fully present.
 * Supports adding and updating periods and data entries to series.
 * Does NOT support deletion.
+* Merges periods which overlap or are conjuncted.
 * Can account of continuity of descrete keys (e.g. integers [1; 3] are followed by [4; 5]
   without gap between tham, which is not true for floats).
-* Supports any type of index.
+* Able to support any type of index.
 * Allows to implement any type of underlaying storage.

 This library was created as base container for [go-timeline](https://github.com/nnikolash/go-timeline).